full

 Speaker:

-Lancefield no surprise at all in learning that it belonged to a suburb of Auburn.
+to a suburb of Auburn.

 Speaker:

-Lance had had to search the internet for phone numbers, many times.
+Lance had had to search the internet for phone numbers many times,

 Speaker: